bonnom/Arduino32BitBoards/README.md

 * Can do DAC/PWM blanking on all 8 channels
 * Changed unit of DAC/ PWM from "Volt" to "Power %" and the default scale to 0-100
 * Added three extra output channels to a total of 8
+* Channels 1 and 2 are by default the DAC channels

 ## Advantages of 32 Bit-boards in general
 * Much faster, because of higher clock speed and more is done per clockcycle.